 Pulse is the one-stop solution for enterprises that are looking to embrace the digital workplace and drive workforce collaboration.
 A rich set of features allows users to access enterprise applications, collaborate with colleagues, manage meetings, and track projects — all through a combination of data analytics, seamless integration, and robust workflow automation.

 Pulse collapses different intranet platforms into one integrated and customizable platform to drive workforce engagement with seamless internal communications.
-Pulse users can access News, Info, Polls, Announcements, and Policy information via both an iOS and Android App as well as on the web anywhere in the world.
-Pulse provides the desired scalability and flexibility to augment productivity, saves time from travel/commute, and ensures employees stay focused on activities and outcomes that matter.
+Pulse users can access news, info, polls, announcements, and policy information via both an iOS and Android App, as well as on the web.
+Pulse provides the desired scalability and flexibility to boost productivity, saves time from travel or commutes, and ensures employees stay focused on activities and outcomes that matter.

-Users can access all enterprise, custom, and third-party software applications from a single pane of glass with further capabilities like single-sign-on (SSO), multi-factor authentication (MFA), and self-service functionality ensuring secure access and operations.
+Users can access all enterprise, custom, and third-party software applications from a single pane of glass.
+Additional capabilities include single-sign-on (SSO), multi-factor authentication (MFA), and self-service functionality to ensure secure access and operations.

-Using Pulse, the entire workforce at Trianz was able to work from home safely during the COVID-19 pandemic.
-Other enterprises can similarly benefit from a data-driven digital workplace solution.
+With Pulse, the entire workforce at Trianz was able to work from home safely during the COVID-19 pandemic.
+Now, we want to help other enterprises benefit from the data-driven digital workplace solution that Pulse provides.

 What Is an SQL Query Engine?
 SQL query engine architecture was designed to allow users to query a variety of data sources within a single query.
 While early SQL-based query engines such as Apache Hive allowed analysts to cut through the clutter of analytical data, they found running SQL analytics on multi-petabyte data warehouses to be a time-intensive process that was difficult to visualize and hard to scale.Explore